dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 `CommandLineApp <http://www.doughellmann.com/projects/CommandLineApp/>`_ is a base class for command line programs.
 It handles the repetitive aspects of interacting with the user on the command line such as parsing options and arguments, generating help messages, error handling, and printing status messages.
 To create your application, just make a subclass of **CommandLineApp** and concentrate on your own code.
 All of the information about switches, arguments, and help text necessary for your program to run is derived through introspection.
 Common options and behavior can be shared by applications through inheritance.

-.. cssclass:: callout

-    To create your application, just make a subclass of CommandLineApp and concentrate on your own code.

 csvcat Requirements
 -------------------